OpenChargingCloud/WWCP_OCPI/README.md

 ## Content

 - [Implementation Details and Differences](WWCP_OCPIv2.2/README.md) to the official protocol specification.
 The OCPI specification has unfortunatelly many flaws and security issues.
-This implementation provides solutions and work-arounds for most of these issues.
+This implementation provides extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods like *European General Data Protection Regulation (GDPR)*  and the *German Calibration Law (Eichrecht)*.

 - We at Open Charging Cloud love Open Source and [Open Data](OpenData.md).
 Therefore we provide an extention to the OCPI specification allowing Charge Point Operators (Charging Stations Operators) to provide their charging locations as Open Data.

 ### Your participation